rferl/riga-tool-quote-card/README.md

 ## The `riga-tool.config.yml` configuration file

-To enable the RIGA Editor to catalog available tool templates, it constructs a registry derived from each installed tool template's `riga-tool.config.yml` configuration file.
-It accepts the following properties:
+To enable the RIGA Editor to catalog available tool templates, it constructs a registry derived from each installed tool template's `riga-tool.config.yml` configuration file, accepting the following properties:

 | Property       | type                                | Required | Description                                                                         | Example                                                             |
 | -------------- | ----------------------------------- | :------: | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------- |